thaaru05/AUTOMATING-VBA-MACRO-DOCUMENTATION-AND-TRANSFORMATION/README.md

 ### 🧠 AI Companion
 Direct ChatGPT interactions in your Excel for real-time intelligent responses!

-### 🐼 Pandas DataFrame Creator
+### 🚀 Create Xlwings Templates
-One-click Excel range conversion to Pandas DataFrames or Jupyter Notebooks, setting your Python analyses in motion!
+One-click Excel range conversion to create Xlwings Templates analyses in motion!

 ### 🎨 Ultimate Color Control
 Lighten or darken cell & shape colors, change border colors, and imbue your spreadsheets with a professional aesthetic.